-Paolo Alli (Italy) was elected President of the NATO Parliamentary Assembly at the Assembly’s Standing Committee meeting in Vilnius in March 2018).
-She took up her position as President on 24 September 2018 after having served for two years as one of the Assembly’s five Vice-Presidents.
+Rasa Jukneviciene (Lithuania) was elected President at the NATO Parliamentary Assembly at the Assembly’s Standing Committee meeting in Vilnius in March 2018).
+She took up her position as President on 24 September 2018 after having served for almost 2 years as one of the Assembly's five vice-…

 The Committee is currently working on 3 Reports: Fostering Democracy and Human Rights in the Black Sea Region (Ulla SCHMIDT); Civil Protection in the High North and the Mediterranean Regions (Jane CORDY); Countering Russia's Hybrid Threats : An Update (Lord JOPLING)

 The Committee is currently working on 4 Draft Reports: Reinforcing NATO’s Deterrence in the East (Joseph A. DAY); Burden sharing: refocusing the Debate (Attila MESTERHAZY); NATO Special Operations Forces in the Modern Security Environment (Madeleine MOON); Afghanistan: Nexus Local/Regional…

 The Committee is currently working on 3 Reports: The Future of the Space Industry (Jean-Marie BOCKEL); The International Trading System at Risk and the Need to Return to First Principles (Faik Oztrak); The Energy Security Challenge in Central and Eastern Europe (Ausrine ARMONAITE)

 The Committee is currently working on 3 Reports: Instability in the South (Julio MIRANDA CALHA); Security in the Western Balkans (Raynell ANDREYCHUK); North Korea's Challenge to International Security : Implications for NATO (Gerald CONNOLLY)

 The Committee is currently working on 3 Reports: Russia Cyber Meddling in Elections and Referenda in the Alliance (Susan DAVIS); Dark Dealings : How Terrorists Use Encrypted Messaging, the Dark Web and Cryptocurrencies (Matej TONIN) ; Defence Innovation (Leona ALLESLEV);

 The GSM provides a forum for parliamentarians from NATO countries and the Middle East and North Africa region to discuss political and security issues and to enhance cooperation.
 The GSM is currently working on a Report on The Changing Security-Diplomatic Landscape in the Gulf Region (Carlos COSTA…